 Take a stroll through Mogo

-Like most of the heritage villages along the Far South Coast, Mogo was established when gold was discovered in the 1850s in the cabbage tree creek.
+Like most of the heritage villages along the Far South Coast, Mogo was established when gold was discovered in the 1850s in cabbage tree creek.
 During the gold rush, Mogo was quite a buzzy town with several hotels, churches and a public school.

 Once the rush was over, Mogo slowly declined and became an unremarkable backwater village.
-Until a few artists and craftsmen decided to settle here in the 1980 and the village started to bloom again as an artisan community.
-The heritage buildings have been restored and new shops were built in a style complementing the surviving miners’ cottages.
+Until a few artists and craftsmen decided to settle here in 1980, and the village started to bloom again as an artisan community.
+The heritage buildings have been restored, and new shops were built in a style complementing the surviving miners’ cottages.